A Pomeranzian Growth Theory of the Great Divergence: Introduction

-According to \cite{pomeranz2000}, key factors are coal and imports from the New World.
+According to \cite{pomeranz2000}, the key factors are coal and imports from the New World.
 In the pre-modern era, all necessities were produced using land.
-Food and clothing were produced through farmland and ranching.
-Building materials and fuel were collected from forests.
+Food and material for clothing were produced through farmlands and ranching.
+Building material and fuel were collected from the forests.
 The expansion of farmland, ranching, and timber extraction caused deforestation, resulting in soil erosion, floods, and water shortages.
-Under these ecological pressures, pre-modern societies faced limits to their growth.
-In Britain, coal and imports of agricultural goods, such as cotton, sugar, cereals, and timber from the New World, relieved land constraints. \cite{pomeranz2000}, extending \citeauthor{wrigley1988}'s (\citeyear{wrigley1988}) idea, argues that relief of the land constraint is the reason why the Industrial Revolution did not occur in China, but in Britain. \cite{pomeranz2000} arouses interest and motivates the debate on the cause of the divergence.
-However, the specific economic mechanisms behind \citeauthor{pomeranz2000}'s thesis are unclear.
-For example, why did the pre-modern economy stagnate, and why did the relief of land constraints generate sustained economic growth?
+Under these ecological pressures, pre-modern societies faced limitations in their growth.
+In Britain, coal and imports of agricultural goods such as cotton, sugar, cereals, and timber from the New World, relieved land constraints. \cite{pomeranz2000}, extending \citeauthor{wrigley1988}'s (\citeyear{wrigley1988}) idea, argues that the relief of land constraints is the reason why the Industrial Revolution did not occur in China but in Britain.
+Although \cite{pomeranz2000} stimulates interest and fosters discussion on the causes of divergence, the precise economic mechanisms underlying \citeauthor{pomeranz2000}'s thesis remain ambiguous.
+For example, why did the pre-modern economy stagnate and why did the relief of land constraints generate sustained economic growth?